-Sarah Scott was born and raised on the outskirts of Richwood, Ohio, Sarah Scott could not wait to move away from home.
-After living in California and Colorado for 14yrs, Sarah and her family were happy to move back to Ohio.
-Sarah has been in the healthcare field for over 26yrs, a registered nurse for 20yrs, and has been practicing yoga for 16yrs, teaching in both urban studio and gym settings.
-She is certified in trauma informed yoga & accessible yoga, and is an in-patient yoga practitioner working weekly with individuals, including adolescents, individuals coping with depression, anxiety, and addiction, not to mention, providing chair yoga to Alzheimer's and dementia patients.
-Sarah has been honored to facilitate supportive yoga classes for the SANE (sexual-assault nurse examiners) state conferences.
+Sarah Scott was born and raised on the outskirts of Richwood, Ohio.
+After living in California and Colorado for over 14yrs, Sarah and her family were excited to move back to Ohio.
+Sarah has been in the healthcare field for over 26 years, a registered nurse for 20yrs, and has been practicing yoga for 17yrs, teaching in hospital, urban studio, and even gym settings.
+She is certified in trauma informed yoga & accessible yoga, and is an in-patient therapeutic yoga practitioner working weekly with individuals, including adolescents, individuals coping with depression, anxiety, and addiction, not to mention, providing chair yoga to Alzheimer's and dementia patients.
+Sarah has been honored to present and facilitate supportive yoga classes for the SANE (sexual-assault nurse examiners) state conferences.
 She has provided yoga at all of Ohio ASSIST Post Critical Incident Seminars for the last 3yrs, focusing on aftercare and PTSD support for safety service personnel throughout the state of Ohio.
 She has a huge passion toward health and wellness, and is a provider of one-on-one wellness mentoring.
 She facilitated corporate wellness and yoga for the Wendy's Corporation Innovation Center.
 She has supported the Richwood-North Union Library with their yoga program, assisted the North Union School District in finding their calm, and has helped the Athletic Department sports teams stay injury free.
 Opening Balanced Tree Yoga Studio was important to Sarah because she feels strongly that EVERYONE, no matter where you are in your life- no matter your strengths or limitations, your age, or your past experiences .......YOGA will encourage self-compassion, self-love, happiness, and growth.

 Jennifer Davis has been a resident of the Richwood community since 2001.
 She has been an educator for 21 years and has been practicing yoga for 5 years.
 She received her RYT-200 in 2016 and has also received training in Trauma Sensitive Yoga.
 She also has training in Yoga and Mindfulness for Children.
 She has taught classes in both urban and gym settings.
 Her goal is to share the benefits of yoga with the Richwood community.